JasonYoder2026/Clean-Stream/Documentation/Development.md

 ## Install Prerequisites

-* We recommended installing [Android Studio](https://developer.android.com/studio?gclsrc=aw.ds&gad_source=1&gad_campaignid=21831783525&gbraid=0AAAAAC-IOZkwrUYtBbUxwVwTQTcwtHKqh&gclid=CjwKCAjw3tzHBhBREiwAlMJoUlUqWZvUnSc3QmXnzmvaXCqed31h13VPWRSIrh4R3v5epIR4NE2qcxoCW-8QAvD_BwE) for development of this project.
+* We recommended installing [Android Studio](https://developer.android.com/studio?gclsrc=aw.ds&gad_source=1&gad_campaignid=21831783525&gbraid=0AAAAAC-IOZkwrUYtBbUxwVwTQTcwtHKqh&gclid=CjwKCAjw3tzHBhBREiwAlMJoUlUqWZvUnSc3QmXnzmvaXCqed31h13VPWRSIrh4R3v5epIR4NE2qcxoCW-8QAvD_BwE) for development of this project, as it is easy to use phone emulators with.
+You can also use [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) as Android Studio is a fork of it, but are limited to browser testing.
+  * In either Android Studio or IntelliJ IDEA, whichever you choose:
+    * Navigate to File -> Settings
+    * Go to the Plugins tab
+    * Search for and install these plugins
+      * Flutter
+      * Dart
+    * Restart your IDE for these to take affect
 * We also recommend downloading [GitHub Desktop](https://desktop.github.com/download/).

 ## Clone Project